Trust but Verify

 Author: Gurmit Dhaliwal, CEO

 For most businesses, managing the attendance of your workforce can be challenging.
-Everything from knowing when an employee has come in to start their shift, to when they start and finish their breaks can be a major problem without complete trust or constant supervision.
+Everything from knowing when an employee has come in to start their shift, to when they start and finish their breaks can be a major problem without complete trust or regular supervision.

-In an ideal world, we would rely on trust to verify hours scheduled vs. hours worked to ensure all shifts are attended on time, or within specific pre-set tolerances.
+In an ideal world, we would rely on trust to verify hours scheduled vs. hours worked to ensure all shifts are attended on time, or within specific preset tolerances.
 However, the level of trust can vary.
 Accordingly to the American Payroll Association (APA), almost 75% of US businesses are affected by workers exaggerating hours worked on their time sheets or what is referred to as “time theft.”

-Fortunately, with today’s technology, there are ways to reduce and even eliminate direct supervision effort, all while ensuring you have a highly accountable workforce
+Fortunately, with today’s technology, there are ways to reduce and even eliminate direct supervision effort, all while ensuring you have a highly accountable workforce.

 For workforce attendance tracking, it becomes critical to implement a “Trust but Verify” approach.
 Trust but Verify is based on two principles.
 First, that you trust your employees; and second, as a failsafe, you have a reliable attendance verification method in place to ensure this trust is not violated by anyone.
-Here are a few ways you can adapt Trust by Verify for your Business

 a) Minimize supervision effort – have real-time alerts of any missed check-ins, late check-ins, early check-outs, etc. to get real time updates on all shift statuses.
 This will dramatically reduce the need for supervisors to manually ensure all shifts are properly attended and will free up their time to focus on more important business needs.